boazbk/tcs/lec_08a_restricted_models.md

 * A _digit_ is one of the symbols $0,1,2,3,4,5,6,7,8,9$.

-* A _number_ is a sequence of digits.^[For simplicity we drop the condition that the sequence does not have a leading zero, though it is not hard to encode it in a context-free grammar as well.]
+* A _number_ is a sequence of digits.
+(For simplicity we drop the condition that the sequence does not have a leading zero, though it is not hard to encode it in a context-free grammar as well.)

 * An _operation_ is one of $+,-,\times,\div$